No Tears Left to Cry: Composition

-"No Tears Left to Cry" is a dance-pop, disco and dance-R&B song.
+"No Tears Left to Cry" is a dance-pop, power pop, disco and dance-R&B song.
 The song is in 4/4 time and is originally in the key of A minor, with a tempo of 122 beats per minute.
 The refrain is based on an Am–G–F–Am–G–F–C–Dm–Am–C chord progression, while the verses follow an A(add2)–F(add2)–G(add2) sequence.
 Grande's vocal range spans from G3 to G5.

 Lyrically, the song is about optimism; according to Rolling Stone, it "celebrates rising above the world's negativity".
 Variety noted that the song's chorus contrastingly features Grande alternating between "lifting her voice, pleadingly, for positivity" with the lyrics "Oh, I just want you to come with me / We're on another mentality", and "rhythmically" chanting "I'm lovin', I’m livin', I'm pickin' it up" with a "nearly spoken-word" vocalization.

 "No Tears Left to Cry" is the only song from Sweetener to not feature an "explicit" tag on Spotify.